 What is the difference between a college and a university?

 Both refer to higher educational establishments equivalent to Ukrainian institute or university.
 Colleges usually offer only undergraduate (Bachelor's) programs while universities offer both undergraduate and graduate (Master's, Ph.D.) programs.

 Yes, and if we notice significant progress you have made in your professional and personal development over the year, we are more likely to accept you into the program.

-What if I don't get admitted to any U.S. college or university?
+What if I don't get admitted to any U.S. college, university, or boarding school?

 U.S. admissions offices are not straightforward, and it is hard to say why some students get admitted and some don't.
 If you don't get admitted on the first attempt, we recommend that you reassess your application, try harder and apply next year.
 We know a few cases when students got admitted only after three years of trying.
-You will continue being a part of our program for all years you decide to re-apply.
+We will continue to help you if you demonstrate progress in your performance and continue displaying strong motivation to be part of our program.